gscplanning/gis-helper-docs/shp2gdb.md

 ## Converting a shapefile to a feature class

 Let's walk through how to convert a shapefile into a feature class for storage in the  geodatabase you just made.
-There are a few ways to do this though it seems to work most reliably for me from the ArcMap *Table Of Contents*.
+There are a few ways to do this though it seems to work most reliably for me from the ArcMap *Table Of Contents*, but I'll also outline how to get the same results from ArcCatalog and using the **Feature Class to Feature Class** tool, respectively.

 ### via ArcMap *Table of Contents*
 *This assumes you have the layer you want to convert loaded into an ArcMap project*